-There's a much more interesting thing going on with Comie and Keery's characters, much because the actors themselves works incredibly well together, and there's a conclusion that does take an advantage of that.
+There's a much more interesting thing going on with Comie and Keery's characters, much because the actors themselves work incredibly well together, and there's a conclusion that does take advantage of that.
 Rest of the movie moves along in great spirit but you do slightly wish that it was a bit more confident in its own story because IP and cameos, which it tries to comment on with Antwan's character, do actually play a big part in the end so it seems like the easiest choice was made there instead of trusting your own creation.

 Smileys: Jodie Comer